 Toni Dellert is a mortgage underwriter for the Connecticut Housing Finance Authority.

-Mike Feldman is president of the Connecticut Association of Realtors.
+Mike Feldman is past president of the Connecticut Association of Realtors.

 What do first-time homebuyers often overlook or forget when they start the mortgage lending process?